 Finally, 5G Will Roll Out On iPhone

-As Apple and Qualcomm have eventually buried their hatchets, the arrival of 5G on iPhones seems certain in 2020.
+As Apple and Qualcomm have eventually put their legal battles behind, the arrival of 5G on iPhones seems inevitable in 2020.
 As per reports, Apple will use Qualcomm’s X55 5G modem chip that delivers 7Gb/s peak download speeds and 3Gb/s upload speeds.
-Moreover, it is designed to support all the notable operation modes, network deployments, and frequency bands.
+Moreover, the design will support all the notable operation modes, network deployments, and frequency bands.

 For the uninitiated, there are two kinds of 5G networks: mmWave and sub-6GHz.
 While the former is faster and limited in range, the latter is a bit slower but more prevalent.

 According to reports, mmWave 5G technology will be available only in major cities and dense urban areas due to its short-range.
-And the sub-6GHz technology will be rolled out in rural and suburban areas as it’s wider.
+And the sub-6GHz technology will be rolled out in rural and suburban areas.

-Apple will reportedly launch iPhone models with mmWave and sub-6GHz in major markets including Canada, the U.S., UK, Australia, and Japan.
+Apple will reportedly launch iPhone models with mmWave and sub-6GHz in key markets, including Canada, the US, UK, Australia, and Japan.
 The tech giant will roll out iPhones with just sub-6GHz connectivity in other countries.
 It’s also worth reiterating that sub-6GHz could be turned off in the countries where 5G is either yet to be launched or has low penetration.

 iPhone 12 (2020) Release Date